ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>TypeScript and JavaScript have continuously progressed over the last years, and some of the practices we built over the last decades have…</blockquote>

 <h3>4.
-Mastering Objects in TypeScript: A Comprehensive Guide - <a href="https://medium.com/@prabhatkumarjena16/mastering-objects-in-typescript-a-comprehensive-guide-8e7b7733662c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why TypeScript: A Beginner’s Journey to Understanding Types and References - <a href="https://medium.com/@sanjanarajbk/why-typescript-a-beginners-journey-to-understanding-types-and-references-a90682449f16" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `prabhat kumar jena`**
+✍️ **posted by `Sanjana Raj BK`**

-<blockquote>TypeScript, a powerful superset of JavaScript, offers robust features for working with objects.
-As an experienced TypeScript developer, I’m…</blockquote>
+<blockquote>Initially, when I started working with TypeScript, I questioned the need for all the extra checks.
+It felt like it was slowing me down…</blockquote>

 <h3>5.
 How ts-pattern can improve your code readability? - <a href="https://medium.com/@tauantcamargo/how-ts-pattern-can-improve-your-code-readability-d64996841646" target="_blank" rel="noopener noreferrer">link</a></h3>